 This page was created to guide anyone, particularly scouts, who are interested in helping us preserve and enhance Foxborough's many conservation areas.
-The Commission relies upon (and appreciates) volunteers' help with the countless tasks that are required to maintain our conservation areas in great condition for all of our residents' enjoyment.
+The Commission relies upon (and appreciates) volunteers' help with the countless tasks that are required to maintain our conservation areas for the enjoyment of all.